 Air Industries Group is a Nevada corporation ("AIRI").
-As of and for the three months ending March 31, 2020, the accompanying condensed consolidated financial statements presented are those of AIRI, and its wholly-owned subsidiaries; Air Industries Machining Corp. ("AIM"), Nassau Tool Works, Inc. ("NTW"), and the Sterling Engineering Corporation ("Sterling"), (together, the "Company").
-The results of Eur-Pac Corporation ("EPC") and Electronic Connection Corporation ("ECC") are included in loss from discontinued operations, since operations ceased on March 31, 2019.
+As of and for the three and six months ended June 30, 2020 and 2019, the accompanying condensed consolidated financial statements presented are those of AIRI, and its wholly-owned subsidiaries; Air Industries Machining Corp. ("AIM"), Nassau Tool Works, Inc. ("NTW"), and the Sterling Engineering Corporation ("Sterling"), (together, the "Company").
+The results of Eur-Pac Corporation ("EPC") and Electronic Connection Corporation ("ECC") are included in discontinued operations since operations ceased on March 31, 2019.
 See Note 2 for details of discontinued operations.